Loop3D/map2loop-2-legacy/README.rst

   save_fold_axial_traces_orientations

-              load   geology polygonsPolygons as GeoDataFrame
+              load   geology Polygons as GeoDataFrame
               load interpolated contacts as array
-              load   polylinesPolylines as GeoDataFrame
+              load   Polylines as GeoDataFrame
-              for each polylinePolyline:
+              for each Polyline:
-                    for each line segment in   polylinePolyline:
+                    for each line segment in   Polyline:
                           if fold axial trace:
                                 if passes decimate test:
                                       calculate azimuth of line segment